RakhithJK/dbeaver-cloudbeaver-wiki/Build-and-deploy.md

 - Download and install [Node.js](https://nodejs.org/en/).
 NPM comes along with Node.js, NPX/Lerna will be installed in the build script.
 - Download and install [Yarn](https://classic.yarnpkg.com/en/docs/install#windows-stable)

-If lerna isn't installed along with Node.js you can do it manually:
+If lerna is not installed along with Node.js you can do it manually:
 ```
 npm install -g lerna
 ```